-You can even grab the brush tool and paint the pattern in if you wish ...
+If you wish, you can even grab the brush tool and paint the pattern in ...

-Here are two sample backgrounds from this screen - the left one is the Beach pattern and the right one had a scaled down Daze texture added ... the addition of the texture made a difference in color and overall appearance.
+Here are two sample backgrounds from this screen - the left one is called 1950's pattern and the right one is called Elegant ...

 This is the kind of activity that can consume an enormous amount of time - just to see what you can come up with!
 It is worth spending the time you need to get your Paint Shop backgrounds right - this is the foundation of your pages!